Header background Image

 Water flowing from a pipe.

-Spartans Making A Difference: Wastewater
+Spartans Making A Difference: Flushing out COVID, tech, and tide charts

 This week's articles by MSU faculty, specialists and students making a difference feature virus tracking in wastewater, COVID-19 testing, AI forecasting, and U.S. ocean sampling.